CBozzoli/Command-Tester/README.md

 The tester can be powered with a 7-36V input to the onboard Pololu D24V50F5 regulator which will give a constant 5V output at 5A to power the connected devices over the Serial or I2C bus.
 There is also a +5V output header to power additional devices if needed.
 Alternately, this header can be used to feed a regulated 5V input to the board if the user does not wish to install the Pololu regulator.

-The Command Tester supports sending commands via I2C as well as Serial at the same time.
-Under normal usage, the command tester does not need to receive I2C commands, however there is receive code in the basic sketch, so it is possible to send I2C commands the tester if the user wishes it.
+The Command Tester supports sending commands via I2C as well as Serial.
+Under normal usage, the command tester does not need to receive I2C commands, however there is receive code in the basic sketch, so it is possible to send I2C commands to the tester if the user wishes it.
 See the Code section below for more information on this.
+At this time, the tester does not receive Serial commands.

 Board Versions:

 There are currently 3 versions of the Command Tester board.
 The differences between the boards are:

-•	V1 board has 15 command buttons, while V1.1 and V1.2 have 14.
+•	The v1 board has 15 command buttons, while v1.1 and v1.2 have 14.
 The reason for this is because Digital pin 13 is connected to the LED on the Arduino Pro Mini and should not be used as an input, therefore it was removed in the later versions.
+If you are using a v1 board, you should skip the CMD 12 button when assembling (this means that CMD 13- 15 are actually CMD 12-14).
+The code already takes this into account.

 •	The location of the Shift Switch and LED is different on each version of the board.
 Other than the above, the boards are functionally equivalent.